 The error in TransferFile_ex4.txt is more straightforward.
 PRmethod should be 1 rather than 0.
 Edit and save the file accordingly.

-Now repeat the procedure to select and run the Control file for this exercise.
-This time, if you have corrected the mistakes as described, there should be no error box, and the message “Control file valid” should appear in the information panel in the RangeShifter main window.
-If that is the case, Run the model; if not, identify and correct the outstanding error(s) before repeating the batch validation procedure.
-When the model is running, nothing will appear on the screen except for short messages regarding each replicate in the information panel.
+Now repeat the procedure to run the Control file for this exercise.
+This time, if you have corrected the mistakes as described, there should be no error message; else, identify and correct the outstanding error(s) before repeating the batch validation procedure.

 All being well, the batch will run until completion, when the only option is to close RangeShifter.
 Now take a look at the output files in the Outputs folder for this exercise.
 The files should be similar to those created from Exercise 2, except that the file names start with the batch number Batch1 and contain reference to the landscape number, in this case land37.
 If multiple landscapes had been included in the LandFile, there would be a separate set of files for each landscape.